 |

 Top 10+ Albums You May Not Have Heard ...
-But Definitely Worth a Listen! [on Spotify] |
+But Definitely Worth a Listen!
+[View on Spotify] |

 Before I get started with my list in this category, there are two albums that I want to recommend highly ... but I also want to acknowledge a potential "conflict of interest." ;) Those two albums are:

 My son, Aiden Moore, was bassist for Carney (Interscope recording artists), and the 2nd album above is one of his solo recordings.
 The Carney album remains one of my all-time favorites, and it is not because my son is playing on the album.
 I consider it a truly phenomenal album ... very creative songwriting, superb musicianship (even virtuosic at times), and the production is excellent.
 I also really love Good as New, which is in a lighter, folk-influenced style.
-I hope you'll listen to both of these albums and let me know what you think about them.
+I hope you'll listen to both of these albums and let me know what you think.

 Each member of Carney is incredibly talented.
 In a way, their success caused the eventual demise of the band.
 Out of hundreds who auditioned, director Julie Taymor and Bono & the Edge (of U2), who composed the music for the show, selected Reeve Carney (lead vocalist & songwriter) for the role of Peter Parker in the Broadway production of Spider-Man: Turn Off the Dark.
 After Spider-Man, Reeve went on to star in the Broadway productions of Hadestown and The Great Gatsby.
 Zane Carney (guitar) went on to perform as John Mayer's lead guitarist and proved to be amazingly entrepreneurial during the COVID period.
 Aiden Moore (bass) performed at various gigs with Jonny Lang and toured as bassist with the Broadway production of Hamilton for about six years.
 Jon Epcar (drums) has been releasing his own music and traveling the world to perform it.